 1. Select Network > Segments.

-2. Click Edit.
-The Segment Editor dialog is displayed.
+2. Click Edit to access the Segment Editor options.
 3. For Intrinsic HA - L2FB Action, select Permit or Block. - Permit - Allows traffic flow without inspection to continue during fallback. - Block - Stops and discards all traffic during fallback on all ports and during a system reboot or power cycle on copper ports.
 When the device returns to normal operating conditions, traffic flows and is inspected regardless of the block setting.
-4. Configure Link Down Synchronization (LDS) settings so that any port state changes are reflected to the partner port in the segment.
+4. Configure Link Down Synchronization (LDS) settings so that any port state changes carry over to the partner port in the segment.
 This ensures that the segment appears as a bump in the wire and does not become a black hole.
 Select one of the following options: - Hub - Take no action when a link goes down. - Breaker - When a link goes down, take partner link down until both member ports are restarted or the segment itself is restarted. - Wire - When a link goes down, take partner link down until original link restored.
-Enter a wait time (0 to 240 seconds) for Breaker and Wire options.
-This determines how long the device waits before reflecting the port status change on the partner port.
-5. Click OK.